flaviocopes/nextjs-handbook/README.md

 ![](images/Screen%20Shot%202019-11-04%20at%2011.34.41.png)

-Let's start by putting the code in an [HTML formatter](https://htmlformatter.com/) to get it formatted better, so we humans can get a better chance%20at%20understanding it:
+Let's start by putting the code in an [HTML formatter](https://htmlformatter.com/) to get it formatted better, so we humans can get a better chance at understanding it:

 ```html
 <!DOCTYPE html>